-Although many believe that there are two types of military discharge—an honorable discharge and a dishonorable discharge—several more statuses can affect your discharge from the military.
+Although many believe that there are two types of military discharge—an honorable discharge and a dishonorable discharge—several more statuses can be military discharges.

-If you're paid or expecting benefits from the United States Department of Veterans Affairs (VA), your discharge status can influence those benefits.
-It's important to understand each status and how it might affect you.
+If you’re expecting any benefit from the United States Department of Veterans Affairs (VA), your discharge status can influence those benefits.
+It’s important to understand each status and how it might affect you.

 8 Types of Military Discharge